gracelang/language/website/GraceModules/io.md

 type FileStream = Object & type {
     read -> String
-        // returns the whole contents of the underlying file. getline -> String
+        // returns the whole contents of the underlying file.
+        // ignores the position of the read-write pointer, and does not change it. size -> Number
+        // returns the total number of bytes in this stream.
+        // This is the size of the string returned by read, not the number of bytes remaining. getline -> String
         // returns the next line in the file, up to and including the next
         // newline.
 If the end of the input is reached before a newline is